a home for pino

 We moved past ships idling in the waters next to Miho, pointing our bow towards Omaezaki.
 As we motored on, we remembered our arrival in mainland Japan a few weeks prior.
 There were white caps everywhere.
 Today, the sea had few ripples, it was calm, mirror-like.
 Mount Fuji's snowed-in peak was visible.
 It faded gradually as we moved south, veiled by a blanket of dust and humidity.

 By the time we rounded Omaezaki, light escaped the world and gave way to darkness.
-Many Japanese sailors we spoke to admitted hating night-sailing.
-We used to feel that way too — funny how things change.
-Night-sailing is relaxing.
+Many Japanese sailors we spoke to admitted hating night sailing.
+We used to feel that way too—funny how things change.
+Night sailing is relaxing.
 You see the stars on clear nights, ships too, a triangulation of lights describing their shape.
 During our shifts we kept an eye on the horizon, there were many ships, all around at all times.
-If near enough to us, we'd open our phones to check their positions on AIS.
+If near enough to us, we'd open our phones to check their positions on ais.
 AIS permits us to see their course and whether or not there is a chance of collision, with it we always had plenty of time to diverge from their tracks.
 There are times where we'd pass between them, sandwiched in the middle.
 This sounds worse than it is.
 We were at a comfortable distance.
-Most ships we encountered were a 100 feet long, smaller than cargo ships, Japanese tankers, ferrying goods up and down the coast of Japan.
+Most ships we encountered were 30 m long, smaller than cargo ships, Japanese tankers, ferrying goods up and down the coast of Japan.

 We arrived at the mouth of Gokasho Bay, a body of water with many small inlets contouring it.
 Shima yacht harbor was located inside one of these arms.